bytehala/gradle-svnbuildversion/README.md

 The plugin adds the following variable which you can use in your projects build.gradle
 - svnbuildversion.projectVersion - to pass your project's version into the plugin
 - svnbuildversion.outputDir - where buildversion.properties will be generated
+- svnbuildversion.useCommittedRevision - whether to use the working revision (default) or committed revision of project directory

+Use the committed revision if the SVN repository hosts multiple projects and you don't want the global revision in `buildversion.properties`.

 ---